-You may like to include some additional sections to your CV but only do this if you have room and if they add value to your application.
+You may like to include some additional sections when you write a CV.
+However, you should only do this if you have room and if they add value to your application.

 Hobbies and interests: If you don’t have much work experience, you may like to include a hobbies and interests section at the end of your CV.
-Avoid hobbies that are run-of-the-mill and instead choose interests that relate to the job you’re applying for or make you a particularly unique or interesting applicant.
+Avoid hobbies that are run-of-the-mill and instead choose interests that relate to the job you’re applying or where you gained transferrable skills.

 References: Listing your referees at the end of your CV is no longer standard practice.
 If you have room, end your CV with ‘References available on request’, but if you don’t have room, it’s perfectly acceptable to leave this phrase off completely.